ren-zc/filediff/README.md

 # filediff
-My golang file diff utility for your studying.
+My golang file diff utility for your study.
+"diffV1" just for study, don't use it.